 When it comes to how we will be looking for products in the future, it’s no wonder that voice search technology is expected to be the next big thing:

-- One-third of the US population use voice search features.
+- One-third of the US population uses voice search features.

 - 71% of consumers prefer to conduct voice searches instead of typing.

 - 3/4 of US households are thought to own at least one smart speaker.

-- More than half of all smart speaker owners use their devices daily.
+- More than half of all smart speaker owners use their devices on a daily basis.

 - By 2022, 70% of consumers will use voice to shop instead of visiting brick-and-mortar stores.

 - 71% of consumers who wear devices say they’ll utilize voice search in the future.

 - By 2023, roughly 8 billion devices will provide voice assistants.

 Why are online business owners interested in voice search?

 Voice search is not only appealing to potential internet users; online business owners and e-commerce agencies are also taking an interest in the technology.
 The rise in the popularity of voice search could be a game-changer for the market.

 Businesses can take advantage of voice search in several ways, from allowing customers to find a product they want wherever they are to providing more options for personalizing their shopping experience.
 Even though customers aren’t yet using voice search for making regular purchases (only 10% use voice search every day, while 50% never have), this doesn’t mean businesses should overlook the power of voice search.